plone/documentation/about/documentation_styleguide_addons.rst

 For including documentation into docs.plone.org, **please** follow these guidelines:

 * Please do not symlink to, or use the *include* directive on files that live outside your '/docs' directory.
+* So, for best results: write a **short** README.rst in the top level of your repository.
+It should have an introduction of what the package does, about 1-3 paragraphs, plus licensing and contact information.
+And then a link to the longer documentation in the /docs directory.
-Linking *the other way around* is fine.
-So, if you create a README.rst, do it in the /docs/source directory, and make a symlink to it from the root of your repository.
-Github will display that one just fine.
+* Linking *the other way around* is OK, but not optimal.
+If you create a README.rst in the /docs/source directory, and make a symlink to it from the root of your repository, Github will display that one just fine.
+But pypi will not render it nice, instead rendering it as plain text which may confuse readers.
 * Please do not use 'autodoc' to include comments of your code.
 * Please follow this :doc:`ReST styleguide <styleguide>` and use **semantic linefeeds**.
 Do **not** break your sentences into half with newlines because you somehow think you should follow PEP8.